New Flexible Pathways

 Retirement Plan Valuation

-• Methods: The candidate will understand how to apply/synthesize the methods used to value pension benefits for various purposes.
+• Methods: Apply/synthesize the methods and models used to value pension benefits for various purposes.

-• Actuarial Assumptions: The candidate will understand how to analyze/synthesize the factors that go into selection of actuarial assumptions used in pension valuations.
+• Actuarial Assumptions: Analyze/synthesize the factors that go into selection of actuarial assumptions used in pension valuations.

-• Accounting Standards: The candidate will understand how to perform valuations and prepare disclosure information for retirement income plans under applicable accounting standards.
+• Accounting Standards: Perform valuations and prepare disclosure information for retirement income plans under applicable accounting standards.

-• Investment Risk Management: The candidate will recognize and appropriately reflect the role of retirement plan investments in managing plan sponsor risk and make recommendations.
+• Investment Risk Management: Recognize and appropriately reflect the role of retirement plan investments in managing plan sponsor risk and make recommendations.

-• Funding Policy: The candidate will understand the general principles applicable to the funding of retirement income plans and recommend a funding policy.
+• Valuations for the Purpose of Funding: Understand the general principles applicable to the funding of retirement income plans and recommend a funding policy.

 '); printWindow.document.close(); printWindow.print(); } targetDiv.appendChild(printButton); } })();